mxblsdl/site-builder/content/authors/mxblsdl/index.md

 - Visitors
 ---

-I am a data analyst working in the energy sector with a focus on energy efficiency and renewable energy.
-My background is in natural resource and geospatial sciences.
+I'm a data analyst working in energy efficiency and renewable energy.
+My background is in natural resource management and geospatial sciences.
 I started writing R code in graduate school and it fundamentally changed how I approach my professional career.
 Interested in making data accessible and interesting to others.

+In my personal development I've focused on coding and learning how different software tools work together.
+I've been programming with raspberry pis and python for different projects as well as adding to my R Shiny collection of apps.

+When I'm not working on a computer I spend time with my 2 year old and try to get on my bike (mountain and roae) as much as possible.